openshift/cluster-network-operator/README.md

       genevePort: 6081
 ```

-Additionally, you can configure per-node verbosity for ovn-kubernetes.
+Additionally, you can configure per-node verbosity for openshift-sdn and ovn-kubernetes.
 This is useful
 if you want to debug an issue, and can reproduce it on a single node.
 To do this,
 create a special ConfigMap with keys based on the Node's name: